sravanpannala/blog/content/posts/2023-11-25-linux-calibre/index.md

 categories = ["Linux"]
 [extra]
 toc = true
-keywords = "Linux, Guides, Tutorials, books, calibre, Web server, Online Library"
+keywords = "Guides, Tutorials, Books, calibre, Web server, Online Library"
 +++

 After spending almost 2 months exploring the wonderful world of Linux, I got back to the reason why I started my Linux Journey.
 That is to create a (Calibre Web Server)[https://manual.calibre-ebook.com/server.html] which I can access on any device at home and optionally anywhere in the world.
 For that the first step is to install calibre using the Arch Linux package manager/ AUR helper `yay`: